jaylenw/laika/README.md

 ----------------

-Made with love at LA Hacks 2017.
+Made with ♥ at LA Hacks 2017.

 Pull request and issues are welcomed.